sgmselli/Song-downloader/README.md

-# Youtube-mp3-downloader
+# Song downloader
 A GUI that enables the user to download a song onto their device via an input of artist and song.

-Utilises the youtube library pytube to download the song of youtube.
+Utilises the youtube library pytube to download the song from YouTube.

 ## Technologies
 Python.